-Welcome to period two of training for cross-country skiing.
+Welcome to period five of training for cross-country skiing.

 Each period, we will end with this advice since it is so important:

 As you are planning your weeks and evaluating your training, also give some thought to how you are using the training plan.
 It is written to be a blueprint and a guide for your training, and is not written knowing in advance what conflicts you may have with training in any given week.

 Many weeks can be done as scheduled.
 However, if you have to swap days or weeks out on account of your non training life, with good planning that can be done with great success provided you are giving thought to the swapping.
 For example, let’s say you have a week at work where you are going to have heavy time demands and stress and the schedule says it is the third week of the period, which is our big week, you may be best holding off on the third week and swapping it with week 4 our easy week to recover, and then also maybe make a small adjustment in week one of the following period.
 You can also swap out days on account of life outside of your training plan, just remember as you do that it is ideal to follow a pattern of hard followed by easy for the pattern of days.